Working Towards FIAP Distinctions

 The “Salon” Column

-It is totally unnecessary to include full details of longwinded salon names.
+It is totally unnecessary to include full details of long-winded salon names.
 All that information is not needed.
 In the case of a stand‐alone Exhibition, such as say “The 32nd Northern Counties International Salon of Photography 2019” they don’t need all that.
 All they need you to put in the Salon column is Northern Counties.
-In the case of a Circuit, they do need more information, because they also need to know which salon of the Circuit is involved, but again, it should be very basic.
-So, for example the “Linz” Exhibition in the “Trierenberg Super Circuit should be shown as Trierenberg circuit–Linz.
+In the case of a Circuit, they do need more information, because they also need to know which salon of the Circuit is involved, because each salon has its own number despite being part of a circuit.
+Another example: the “Linz” Exhibition in the “Trierenberg Super Circuit should be shown as Trierenberg circuit–Linz.
 A second example may be the “Carlisle” Exhibition of the “Great British Small Prints Circuit”.
-This can be shown simply as GB S/Prints circuit – Carlisle.
+This can be shown simply as GB S/Prints circuit – Carlisle

 The “Country” Column